capitalone/CreditOffers-API-reference-app/README.md

 ### Viewing more details

 To get a deeper look at the messages being passed, start the app with the following command `DEBUG=credit-offers:* NODE_DEBUG=request npm start`.
 This will activate detailed debug logging to the console, showing the details of the request to the API and the response received.

+## Architecture

+## Roadmap
+This reference app code is intended as a starting place for developers who want to use the Credit Offers API.
+As such, it will be updated with new functionality only when the Credit Offers API is updated with new functionality.

+## Contribution Guidelines
+We encourage any contributions that align with the intent of this project and add more functionality or languages that other developers can make use of.
+To contribute to the project, please submit a PR for our review.
+Before contributing any source code, familiarize yourself with the Apache License 2.0 (license.md), which controls the licensing for this project.